Multiple Time Frame Analysis

 Multiple time frames analysis equals using 2 chart time-frames to trade oil - a shorter one used for trading and a longer one to check Oil trend.

-Since it's always good to follow the trend, in Multiple Time Frame Analysis, the longer timeframe gives us the direction of the long-term trend.
+Since it is always good to follow the trend, in Multiple Timeframe Analysis, the longer time frame gives us the direction of the longterm trend.

-Remember there is a popular saying by many Oil Trading and stock market investors that says: "The oil trend is your friend" - never go against the crude oil trading market.
+Remember there's a popular saying by many Oil Trading and stock market investors that says: "The trend is your friend" - never go against the crude market.

-There are four different types of Oil traders - all these use different oil trading charts to trade as described below.
+There are four different types of Oil traders - all these use different charts to trade as described below.

-Examples of how each type of trader uses multiple time frames analysis oil trading strategy:
+Examples of how each type of trader uses multiple time frames analysis trading strategy:

 Scalpers

-A Scalper using 1 minutes chart wants to go long, checks 5 min chart, which looks like the one below, since 5 minute show oil trend is going up, then decides from this analysis it is ok to buy.
+A Scalper using 1 minutes chart wants to go long, checks 5 min chart, which looks like the one below, since 5 min show trend is moving up, then decides from the analysis it is ok to buy.

 Day Traders

-This group holds on to their trades for a few hours but not more than a day.
-With the objective to make quite a number of pips, 30 to 100 pips.
+This group holds on to their trades for few hours but not more than a day.
+With the main aim to make quite a number of pips, 30 to 100 pips.

-Day trader trading 15 min chart wants to go long, checks 1 hour chart, which looks like the one below, since 1 hour shows market oil trend is going up, then decides from this analysis it is ok to buy
+Day trader trading 15 min chart wants to go long, checks 1 H chart, which looks like the one below, since 1 hour highlights market trend is moving up, then decides from the analysis it is ok to buy

 Swing Traders

 This group holds on to their trades for a few days to a week.
-With the objective to make a large number of pips, 100 to 400 pips.
+With aim to make a big number of pips profit, 100 to 400 pips.

-Swing trader using 1 hour chart wants to go short, checks 4 hour chart, which looks like the oil example shown below, since 4 hour shows the oil trend is going down, then decides from this analysis it's ok to sell.
+Swing trader using 1 H chart wants to go short, checks 4 hour chart, which looks like the example shown below, since 4 hour highlights the trend is moving down, then decides from the analysis it is ok to sell.

 Position traders

-These are the investors that hold on to their trades for weeks or months.
-With the objective to make a large number of pips, 300 to 1000 pips.
+These are traders that hold onto their trades for weeks or months.
+With objective to make a large number of pips, 300 to 1000 pips.

-Position trader using the daily chart wants to short sell, checks weekly chart, weekly looks like one below, since weekly shows the oil trend is going down, then decides from this analysis it's ok to sell.
+Position trader using the daily chart wants to short sell, checks weekly chart, weekly looks like one below, since weekly highlights the trend is moving down, then decides from the analysis it is ok to sell.

-Using a oil system has 3 indicators – MA Crossover System, RSI and MACD and uses simple rules to define the trend.
+Using a oil system has 3 indicators - MA Crossover System, RSI and MACD and uses simple guide-lines to define the trend.
 The rules are:

 Upwards trend